 Harvesting water is a great way to utilize natural resources, conserve the environment, and save money.
 Some people use rainwater for irrigation, bathing, cleaning, and drinking, especially in developing countries.
 The Centers for Disease Control and Prevention (CDC) recommends treating rainwater before using it for domestic use, especially for drinking.

-Are you thinking of using rainwater in plants?
+Are you thinking of using rainwater for plants?
 If yes, here are some tips you can use to collect it to ensure you have plenty even when it’s not the rainy season.
 First, it’s essential to check whether your state has specific rules and regulations regarding rainwater harvesting.

 - Use of rain barrels: This is the easiest and cheapest way to collect rainwater.
 First, you’ll need to install a gutter system, including downspouts.
 Then, put the barrel beneath the downspouts, where water will directly enter the tank.
 You can install a downspout debris filter to prevent dirt from entering.
 The only disadvantage is that you cannot collect as much water to last long.